 Bases: object

-Python class object that initiates, runs, and holds data for a facility specific simulation
+Python class object that initiates, runs, and holds data for a facility specific simulation.

 Francis(param_dict)

 Calculates the survival probability of a fish passing through a Francis turbine, based on the blade strike model developed by Franke et al. 1997.
 This model incorporates various turbine and biological parameters to estimate the likelihood of a fish surviving after potential blade strikes within a Francis turbine.